-We recommend writing your CV from a 3rd person perspective.
+We recommend writing your CV from either a 1st or 3rd person perspective.
 Use this summary section to outline what you can offer and why you are suited to this position.
 Make sure that you tailor this summary to each role that you apply for.
 If you are thinking of changing careers or you are just starting your career, use this section to explain why you are changing career and what skills you hope to apply in your new career.

 Example: Career change: I have worked in the Banking industry for 5 years.
 Recently, I decided to take a masters in Marketing in order to change my career path, I plan to transfer my Analytical skills into my new career as an SEO Assistant...

-Example: Starting career: I have just graduated from the University of Barcelona with a first-class honours degree in Graphic Design.
+Example: Starting career: I recently graduated from the University of Barcelona with a first-class honours degree in Graphic Design.
 I intend to use the skills I learnt during my graphic design, animation, marketing and web design modules and apply them in my next position as a Designer.
 I am looking for an opportunity to apply my Digital Marketing and Graphic Design skills in a fast-paced environment...

 3. Your Skills & Languages